|« PreviousNext »|

-In the EBS Snapshots pane, right-click the snapshot you want to copy, and then click Copy Snapshot.
+In the EBS Snapshots pane, right-click the snapshot to copy, and then click Copy Snapshot.

 In the Copy Snapshot dialog box, update the following as necessary:

-Destination region: Select the region where you want to write the copy of the snapshot from the drop-down list.
+Destination region: Select the region where you want to write the copy of the snapshot.

 Description: By default, the description includes information about the source snapshot so that you can identify a copy from the original.
 You can change this description as necessary.